easolhq/easolhq.github.io/docs/reference/objects/product/deposit.md

 # price.rate

 The rate of this deposit as a value between `0` and `1`.
 For example, if the deposit is 50% this will return `0.5`.
+If the variant has an active [promotion]({% link docs/reference/objects/product/promotion.md %}) the deposit rate is applied to the promotional price.